Christmas lights neatly wound onto orange reels for efficient Christmas decoration storage.

 Tired of sorting through mismatched ornaments every year?
 Organizing by color makes finding what you need so much easier!

-While you’re thinking about color palettes, why not start dreaming about next year’s look?
 Check out my Coastal Christmas Decor: 3 Holiday Color Palettes for dreamy ideas or dive into Sage Green Christmas Decor for a fresh, modern holiday vibe.
 It’s never too early to start planning your holiday masterpiece!

 8. Keep Items Together for Specific Displays